JenilMacwan/JenilMacwan/README.md

 ### ⚡ Fun Fact

-> I believe fast apps deserve fast cars — and I'm coding both one screen at a time 🏎️✨
+> I believe fast cars deserve fast app — and I'm coding both one screen at a time 🏎️✨